Do we need to change the date of Australia Day?

 2 – he was not governing them but was to seek good relations with them,

-3- this could have been the basis for some kind of understanding – or possibly even a treaty.
+3 - it could have been the basis for some kind of understanding – or possibly even a treaty.
 Instead, misunderstanding overtook good intentions (though Philip himself took efforts to restore goodwill) and the eventual Constitution could be seen as continuing to not seek governance of indigenous people.

 The situation became a lost opportunity on the issue of indigenous relations.

-By 150th anniversary of the establishment of the Colony indigenous Australian began to publicly characterise 26 January as invasion day but following this, there were various points of progress, without a rethink of 1788.
+By 150th anniversary of the establishment of the Colony indigenous Australians began to publicly characterise 26 January as invasion day but following this, there were various points of progress, without a rethink of 1788.

 The Constitution Alteration (Aboriginals)1967 provided for a referendum to amend section 51 (xxvi) of the Constitution and repeal section 127 giving the Commonwealth the power to make laws regarding Aboriginals and ordering that Aboriginals be counted in the census.
 The referendum was approved by the Australian population and enabled the Commonwealth to accept wider but not exclusive responsibility for Aboriginal affairs.
 This was a significant step along the path to reconciliation.